Boat licences and safety regulations

 All passengers on board a boat or watercraft of less than 23 feet (7 metres) in length must wear a lifejacket (or personal flotation device).

-If your passenger ship is licensed to carry more than 12 people, it must pass an annual safety inspection carried out by the Department of Transport, Tourism and Sport.
+If your passenger ship is licensed to carry more than 12 people, it must pass an annual safety inspection carried out by the Department of Transport.

 Safety rules for pleasure crafts